Skip to content

 Let’s dig into the where all MFA enforcement is a must-have.

-Mandatory MFA Everywhere
+Mandatory MFA at depth

 When you think of MFA, the first use case that pops up is admin access.
 MFA must be mandatory for IT admins or privileged users who have access to sensitive data and systems.